-- 1. Open the Protocol Selection screen (Admin > Protocols) and tap New. - 2.
-Select the protocol type (see 4.1.1 Protocol Types) - 3.
-Enter a name for the protocol. - Choose a reagent selection method (see 4.1.2 Reagent Selection Method).
-A series of dialog boxes will now guide you through creating the first step. - 5.
-Tap the next row in the protocol table to add the second step.
+- 1 Open the Protocol Selection screen (Admin > Protocols) and tap New. - 2 Select the protocol type (see 4.1.1 Protocol Types) - 3 Enter a name for the protocol. - 4 Choose a reagent selection method (see 4.1.2 Reagent Selection Method).

+A series of dialog boxes will now guide you through creating the first step.

-You are prompted to supply the reagent and step duration.
+- 5 Tap the next row in the protocol table to add the second step. - You are prompted to supply the reagent and step duration.
 Other step properties (pressure, stirrer etc.) are inherited from the previous step.
-Tap the appropriate cell to change any of these values.

-Cleaning protocols automatically have a final dry step.
-You cannot edit this step.

-- 6. Add further steps as required. - 7.
-Optionally tap the Name button to edit your protocol name. - 8.
-Optionally tap the Notes button to add any information you want to keep with the protocol. - 9.
-Tap the Carryover button and set a carryover value (see 4.1.5 Carryover Setting). - 10.
-Tap the Save button to save the protocol. - 11.
-Tap the Done button to finish. - 12.
-Scan or enter your ID. - 13.
-The Action Queue window appears warning you of any actions that are required or recommended before the protocol can be used (see Figure 4-10 below).
+Tap the appropriate cell to change any of these values. - Cleaning protocols automatically have a final dry step.
+You cannot edit this step. - 6 Add further steps as required. - 7 Optionally tap the Name button to edit your protocol name. - 8 Optionally tap the Notes button to add any information you want to keep with the protocol. - 9 Tap the Carryover button and set a carryover value (see 4.1.5 Carryover). - 10 Tap the Save button to save the protocol. - 11 Tap the Done button to finish.